 Oh, and don’t forget to enable Two-Factor Authentication for your GoDaddy account.

-Another safeguard not widely used by most GoDaddy customers that have their account and domains stolen is not enabling email notifications on their account.
+Another safeguard not widely used by most GoDaddy customers that have had their accounts and domains stolen is not enabling email notifications on their accounts.

 In some cases, if the thieves are smart, they won’t change your login credentials.